G4S turnaround strategy delivers higher profits

 Almanza maintained a cautious tone on the outlook for a company which runs services from transporting cash to protecting ships from pirates.

-"There remains much to be done to realise the full potential of our strategy," he said.
+"There remains much to be done to realize the full potential of our strategy," he said.

 The profit rise was helped by 3.9 percent revenue growth and cost savings that pushed margins up slightly.